katiesteckles/Digital-Making/node-red.md

 Your inject node can be used to send other things through your flow, if you double click the node you can choose a variety of different __payloads__.
 Try doing the same thing but send a string (some text) instead.
 Remember to press deploy before you try to inject your new string.

 ## Activity 1: Controlling NeoPixels
+Time for an upgrade - inject and debug nodes will be really useful when designing your flows, but alone they aren't overly exciting.
+In this activity, we'll create a simple user interafce that controls the colour of a LED.

+To run this flow you'll need a few nodes that don't come with the basic install.
+We've installed them for you, but if your doing this tutorial after the event.
+You can install them easliy through the hamburger menu in Node-RED, click it and then click __Manage Palettes__.
+Click the __install__ tab and search for `node-red-node-pi-neopixel` and for `node-red-dashboard` then install.
+New Nodes will show up in the palette - if they don't a restart might be needed.
+To get the NeoPixels working you'll also need to install some drivers outside of Node-RED.
+Head to a terminal window and type `curl -sS get.pimoroni.com/unicornhat | bash`.

 ## Actviity 2: A better use for Twitter